evilC/AutoHotInterception/README.md

 ### Context mode
 Context mode is so named as it takes advantage of AutoHotkey's [Context Sensitive Hotkeys](https://autohotkey.com/docs/Hotkeys.htm#Context).
+As such, only Keyboard Keys and Mouse Buttons are supported in this mode.
+Mouse Movement is not supported.
 In AHK, you can wrap your hotkeys in a block like so:
 ```
 #if myVariable == 1